YipengHu/label-reg/README.md

 First, it uses paralell computing resources efficiently without further non-trivial implementation, compared with an online algorithm averaging over all available labels at each iteration; second, it may provide regularisation due to the added noise in sampling labels.
 The two-stage sampling readily scales to large number of labels.
 This makes sense because, much like stochastic gradent descent, the computed gradient also is an unbiased estimator of the btach gradient (defined on entire training data set).
 This results a compact minibatch data feeder of image-label quartets with fixed size, in the placehoders in the previous steps.

+Two utility computing nodes are also included for monitoring the training process.
+Here the binary Dice, _dice_, and distance between centroids, _dist_, implemented in [utils.py][util_file].

 The Dice scores should be consistently above 0.9 after a few thousand iterations on the gland segmentation labels (for convenience, they are always the first landmark, i.e. label_index=0, in the example data.
 But this is not a requirement in the random stage sampling.)
 The top-level file, [training.py][training_file] contains all the necessary code to perform the training described above with simple but sufficient file IO support.
 Read the [Section 3](#section3) for more information on how to run the code with real imaging data.

 ### <a name="section2-5"></a>Inference
 Thinking about the difference between the inference and the training is a particularly effective way to obtain insight of the registration method.
 The first difference is on the data.
 While the training requries moving-fixed-image-label quartets, inference only needs a pair of moving and fixed images:

 ```python
 reader_moving_image, reader_fixed_image, _, _ = helper.get_data_readers(config.Inference.dir_moving_image,
                                                                         config.Inference.dir_fixed_image)